Timezone differences

 Ensuring that these procedures for addressing off-timezone issues are clearly communicated, documented, and finalised well before project commencement will establish a solid foundation for a collaborative and responsive partnership.

-Step 2: Prioritise issues – Using the predefined severity levels, prioritise the issues based on their potential impact on the application and the user experience.
-Critical issues should be addressed with the highest priority.
+Step 2: Prioritise issues – Using predefined severity levels, prioritise issues based on their impact on the application and overall user experience.
+Critical issues must always receive the highest priority, as they can significantly disrupt functionality or compromise user trust.

-Step 4: Post-incident review – Conduct a post-incident review to analyse the root causes of severe issues and identify ways to prevent similar problems in the future.
+Step 4: Post-incident review – Conduct a post incident review to analyse the root causes of severe issues and identify measures to prevent similar problems in the future.
+This review helps teams learn from incidents and strengthen processes over time.

 6.Be mindful of cultural differences

-Working with an application development team that has members from diverse cultural backgrounds requires understanding and respect for different communication styles and norms.
-Being tolerant of cultural differences can prevent misunderstandings and conflicts.
-Awareness of different cultural perspectives enhances collaboration and ensures all team members feel valued and heard.
+Working with an application development team from diverse cultural backgrounds requires awareness and respect for different communication styles, work ethics, and norms.
+Being sensitive to cultural differences helps prevent misunderstandings and reduces the chances of conflict.

 7.Promote a sense of team cohesion